unboxed/unboxed.co/source/news/2017-03-03-event-kickstarting-your-innovation-to-discover-and-validate-new-product-ideas.md

 ![Melissa Sabella, The Honeycomb Works](http://i1291.photobucket.com/albums/b548/grammccram/316b49ee-0d74-44ac-81ee-34d3c60b68ad_zpsezjhpqlh.png)

 Twelve years in Product and Innovation at [Pearson](https://www.pearson.com/uk/) US and UK, working in markets across the world, has given Melissa a global perspective and an acute understanding of how innovation happens in large organisations.
 Throughout her career, she has been focused on learning with impact through scientific design, digital intervention and cutting edge content.
-In 2016, Melissa founded The Honeycomb Works, a development partner for organisations who need to drive behavioural change for business transformation.
+In 2016, Melissa founded The Honeycomb Works, a development partner for organisations who need to drive behavioural change for business transformation.<br/>
 <br/>

 ## [Bob Cook](https://www.linkedin.com/in/bob-cook-3307a934/) - General Manager, [Guy's & St. Thomas' NHS Foundation Trust](http://www.guysandstthomas.nhs.uk/Home.aspx)<br/>